Bias-Variance Tradeoffs in Joint Spectral Embeddings: Abstract

 \section{Abstract}

-Latent position models and their corresponding estimation procedures offer a statistically principled paradigm for multiple network inference by translating multiple network analysis problems to familiar tasks in multivariate statistics.
-Latent position estimation is a fundamental task in this framework yet most work focus only on unbiased estimation procedures.
-We consider the ramifications of utilizing \textit{biased} latent position estimates in subsequent statistical analysis in exchange for sizable variance reductions in finite networks.
-We establish an explicit bias-variance tradeoff for latent position estimates produced by the omnibus embedding of \textcite{OmniCLT} in the presence of heterogeneous network data.
-We reveal an analytic bias expression, derive a uniform concentration bound on the residual term, and prove a central limit theorem characterizing the distributional properties of these estimates.
-These explicit bias and variance expressions enable us to show that the omnibus embedding estimates are often preferable to comparable estimators with respect to mean square error, state sufficient conditions for exact recovery in community detection tasks, and develop a test statistic to determine whether two graphs share the same set of latent positions.
-These results are demonstrated in several experimental settings where community detection algorithms and hypothesis testing procedures utilizing the biased latent position estimates are competitive, and oftentimes preferable, to unbiased latent position estimates.
+Joint spectral embeddings facilitate analysis of multiple network data by simultaneously mapping vertices in each network to points in Euclidean space where statistical inference is then performed.
+In this work, we consider one such joint embedding technique, the omnibus embedding of \textcite{OmniCLT}, which has been successfully used for community detection, anomaly detection, and hypothesis testing tasks.
+To date the theoretical properties of this method have only been established under the strong assumption that the networks are conditionally i.i.d.\ random dot product graphs.
+Herein, we take a first step in characterizing the theoretical properties of the omnibus embedding in the presence of heterogeneous network data.
+Under a latent position model, we show the omnibus embedding implicitly regularizes its latent position estimates which induces a finite-sample bias-variance tradeoff for latent position estimation.
+We establish an explicit bias expression, derive a uniform concentration bound on the residual, and prove a central limit theorem characterizing the distributional properties of these estimates.
+These explicit bias and variance expressions enable us to state sufficient conditions for exact recovery in community detection tasks and develop a pivotal test statistic to determine whether two graphs share the same set of latent positions; demonstrating that accurate inference is achievable despite the estimator's inconsistency.
+These results are demonstrated in several experimental settings where statistical procedures utilizing the omnibus embedding are competitive, and oftentimes preferable, to comparable embedding techniques.
+These observations accentuate the viability of the omnibus embedding for multiple graph inference beyond the homogeneous network setting.